microsoft/bedrock-cli/docs/service-introspection-onboarding.md

 #### 2. CI pipeline configuration

 The CI pipeline runs from the source repository to build a docker image.

+**Important note**: If you used spk to configure your pipelines, the following scripts should already be present in your pipelines with the condition that above variables are specified in a variable group.
+In that case make sure the pipeline has added the variable group that defines the above variables, and you may skip the steps ahead!

 Paste the following task in its corresponding `azure-pipelines.yml`: